Biology, culture, and natural history

 Their midfaces are long, their noses somewhat flat, and their chins soft, making for an appropriately "horse-like" appearance.

 In their human form, hrihriwa also sport rather large eyes, always in seemingly-impossible colors.
 They span the entire chromatic spectrum, from red to yellow to blue to magenta, and always highly saturated.
-Their hair spans the entire equine color spectrum (and is of a similar coarse texture as horsehair), while their skin spans the entire human spectrum.
+Their hair spans the entire equine color spectrum (and is of a similar coarse texture as horsehair, though much denser and longer, often reaching the thighs when left to grow), while their skin spans the entire human spectrum.
 Their skin color seems somewhat tied to elevation - darker skin is common at higher elevations, particularly around the trunk of the World Tree, while lighter skin is common on the steppes near the Rootspan's outer ring.
 However, due to migration and displacement, there are many exceptions to this rule.

 As horses, they retain their brilliant eyes, including the white scleras and round pupils, which may be a disconcerting sight on a horse to the unitiated.
 They're of a rideable size (the only rideable equines in the Rootspan), though they loathe to let anyone ride them (see also societal relations re: mounts).
 A hrihriwa's horse form is typically as tall as their human form, measuring by the poll.
 Their coat, of seemingly any color found in regular horses, is short and without any feathering.
 The may have curly coats, but they only grow moderate winter coats, likely as a result of the Rootspan's subtropical environment.

 As horses, they have a slender build, akin to a light carriage horse or a lady's pleasure horse, with a high-set neck and a high-stepping bouncy gait.
 They are gaited, though the full range of their gaits is unknown.
 When asked, they will simply say that they can walk, trot, and 'run.'
 Walk, trot, extended trot, canter, gallop, pace, and something akin to a saddle rack or running walk has been observed.
-They are also quite fond of dancing in their horse forms, which includes tempi changes, passages, pirouettes, and airs above the ground.
+They are also quite fond of dancing in their horse forms (as well as their human forms), which includes tempi changes, passages, pirouettes, and airs above the ground.

 No hrihriwa has been dissected yet, so little is known of their internal anatomy.
-Hypotheses will be discussed in the chapter on biological functions.
+Observations and hypotheses will be discussed in the chapter on biological functions.

-When a hrihriwa shapeshifts, whatever clothing and accessories one form wears, are 'absorbed' into the other form.
+When a hrihriwa transforms, whatever clothing and accessories one form wears, are 'absorbed' into the other form.
 If they wear clothes on their human body, these will simply vanish along with the human body, as the horse body takes over.
-Accessories as large as saddlebags and weapons have been observed to be 'absorbed' into the horse body, and can be either be 'expelled' from the human body via a partial shift into horse (e.g. by briefly changing the human back into a horse back), or can be retrieved following a full shift into horse.
+Accessories as large as saddle bags and weapons have been observed to be 'absorbed' along with the horse body, and can either be 'expelled' from the human body via a partial shift into horse (e.g. by briefly changing the human back into a horse back), or can be retrieved following a full shift into horse.

 Though all hrihriwa can learn partial shifts, such as only changing ones head or lower body, partial shifts come naturally to erratic shifters.